pauldijou/redux-act/README.md

 ### createAction([description: String], [payload reducer: Function])

-Create a new action (again, according to Redux glossary, it's actually an action creator).
-If you specify a description, it will be used for devtools and logging.
+Create a new action creator.
+If you specify a description, it will be used by devtools.
 By default, `createAction` will return a function and its first argument will be used as the payload when dispatching the action.
 If you need to support multiple arguments, you need to specify a **payload reducer** in order to merge all arguments into one unique payload.

 ```javascript
 // Super simple action